 Remote education provision: information for parents

-This information is intended to provide clarity and transparency to children and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to children and parents or carers about what to expect from remote education where a pupil cannot come into the school building but can work from home.

 A child’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

-- Children’s learning will be broadly in line with the curriculum in school by following the Self-Isolation Learning plan or the daily timetable on Class Dojo or Weduc.
+Children’s learning will be broadly in line with the curriculum in school.

 How long can I expect work set by the school to take my child each day?

-We expect that remote education (including remote teaching and independent work) will take children broadly the following number of hours each day:
+We expect that remote education will take children broadly the following number of hours each day:

 We provide a suggested timetable for the day when the whole bubble is isolating that closely replicates the timetable for the school day.